Barrie Hardcastle Bursary

 - Value for money of the training selected.
 Tuition and expenses for a credit course at a local college may be rated higher than an application for fees, travel, and accommodation for a three-day workshop in Vancouver, for example.

-Check out the courses currently available from the Continuing Studies Program at the University of Victoria
+Courses currently available from the Continuing Studies Program at the University of Victoria

 |Community Engagement and Social Change|

 Other select Professional Development opportunities for inspiration:

 - Nonprofit Management offered by BCIT https://www.bcit.ca/programs/nonprofit-management